ansible/workshops/provisioner/README.md

 # Requirements

-This provisioner  must be run with Ansible Engine v2.5.0 or higher.
+This provisioner  must be run with Ansible Engine v2.6.0 or higher.

+**NOTE** For more information on this requirement please read: https://github.com/network-automation/linklight/issues/21

 # AWS Setup

 The `provision_lab.yml` playbook creates a work bench for each student, configures them for password authentication, and creates an inventory file for each user with their IPs and credentials.
 An instructor inventory file is also created in the current directory which will let the instructor access the nodes of any student.
 This file will be called `instructor_inventory.txt`

 ## Lab Setup

 To provision the workshop onto AWS use the following directions:

 ### One Time Setup